cassiozen/mithryn-ttrpg/setting.md

 But the plateau whispers otherwise.

 The people themselves carry that mystery.
 Elsewhere, bloodlines are guarded and categorized — dwarf and elf, man and halfling.
-Here such words mean little.
-It's in the faces that pass on the street: Eyes shaped like no two others.
+Here, such words mean little.
+It’s in the faces that pass on the street: Eyes shaped like no two others.
 Ears that taper subtly or curl in curious arcs.
-Skin runs the full span from the palest white to the deepest black, and then further into undertones and hues: bronze, copper, rose, the greens of olive and soft moss.
+Skin runs the whole span from the palest white to the deepest black, and then further into undertones and hues: bronze, copper, rose, the greens of olive and soft moss.
 No one is entirely one thing, yet each bears a look that marks them as from this plateau.

 And then there are the things that shouldn’t exist, yet sometimes do.